Suraj151/esp8266-framework/README.md

 ### 18.1 Build and flash

 **The build succeeds for ESP8266 or UNO but the device misbehaves.**
-The setup script was never run for that target, so the ESP32 fallback produced an ESP32-shaped binary — right code, wrong table addresses and flags.
+The setup script was never run for that target, so the ESP32 fallback produced an ESP32-shaped binary — right code, wrong table set and flags.
 Run `python3 DeviceSetup.py -d <board>` and rebuild ([§2.5](#25-how-the-esp32-default-works)).

 **The build succeeds but `srvc list` is empty and no access point appears.**
 Same cause seen from the other end: `devices/DeviceSetup.h` still names the previous board.
 Re-run the script, or delete the file to fall back to ESP32.